Plan Your Visit

 How long is the Service

-Our main Shabbat service begins at 10:00am and usually runs for 1.5 hours.
-Our service consists of traditional Jewish liturgy in Hebrew and English, modern praise and worship music, and the message.
+Our main Shabbat service begins at 10:12am and usually runs for 1.5 hours.
+Our service consists of traditional Jewish liturgy in Hebrew and English, both modern and older praise and worship music, and the message.

 We do our entire service via slides on a display screen.
 All